FlyingKoala01/pracBD/pr2_5/doc/source/index.rst

 - **Delete**: User deletes an element from a table
 - **Modify**: User modifies a specific element from a table
 - **View**: User selects a table and displays its rows
-- **Specific Queries**: There are specific queries available to the user.
+- **Specific Queries**: Strongly related to the DB theme.
 See the main module for more information

 The application is very robust and checks for all user inputs, ensuring that the user will not insert invalid data nor attempt to perform SQL injection.